neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/analysis.md

 We can carry out a Spearman rank correlation test to see if there is a relationship between predator distance and vigilance behaviour.

+___

+## Take Home Work

 ***Q: Carry out the same experiment, but use an interval scan sampling method instead.
 For simplicity, collect data only for the following distances: 14, 10, 6, 2m).
 Create a figure to clearly report your results.
 Clearly describe your sampling protocol/method.
 Define any calculations that you did on the raw data.***

+***Q: Create an ethogram for an animal you are interested in.
+Give it to your partner.
+Use the ethogram to create a transition matrix of behavior.
+Make sure to include what samping method you used.
+Show a table of your raw transition data and describe the calculation used to obtain probability.***

 ___